-As of 2009, most IDAutomation .NET barcode components have been built using version 1.1 of the .NET Framework for compatibility purposes.
-However, compiled applications can target different versions of the .NET Framework.
-To ensure the correct version of the framework is used in Visual Studio 2010, select the “target framework” option in the Application section of the solution.
-In earlier versions of Visual Studio, create a .config file with the same name as the .exe file and specify the version(s) of the framework that are compatible with the exe file being created.
+IDAutomation .NET barcode components and compiled applications can target different versions of the .NET Framework.
+To ensure the correct version of the framework is used in Visual Studio, select the “target framework” option in the Application section of the solution.
+It is also recommended to create a .config file with the same name as the .exe file and specify the CLR version(s) of the framework that are compatible with the .exe file, listed in order of preference.
 For example:

 EXE File Name: MyApp.exe

 Config File Name: MyApp.exe.config

 Contents of the .config file:

 <?xml version="1.0" encoding="utf-8" ?> <configuration> <startup> <supportedRuntime version="v2.0.50727"/> <supportedRuntime version="v4.0"/> </startup> </configuration>

 Note that “v2.0.50727” is the CLR used in the .NET Framework 2.0, 3.0, and 3.5.
 Details regarding this can be found at: